 Some while ago, precious rare earths important in the production of microchips, electronics and electric motors were almost exclusively sourced in China.
 In recent years, several nations have picked up production again while new players entered the market, diversifying it at least to some degree.

-Yet, China was still responsible for almost two thirds of global production in 2020, according to the U.S. Geological Survey.
-But since many countries are wary of depending on China, especially when it comes to technology products, countries with rare earth deposits are likely to exploit them further.
-The U.S., however, is still shipping its rare earths to China for processing, but is looking to add domestic processing facilities.
+Yet, China was still responsible for 60 percent of global production in 2021, according to the U.S. Geological Survey.
+But since many countries are wary of depending on China, especially when it comes to technology products, nations with rare earth deposits are likely to exploit them further.
+The U.S., however, is still shipping its rare earths to China for processing, but is looking to add domestic processing facilities using funds of the bipartisan infrastructure deal.